 Under the Company's Articles of Association, Directors are subject to election by shareholders at the first AGM after their appointment.
-Thereafter, at each AGM any Director who has not stood for re-election at either of the two preceding AGMs shall retire.
-Beyond these requirements, the Board has agreed a policy whereby all Directors will seek annual re-election at the Company's AGM.
+Thereafter, at each AGM any Director who has not stood for reelection at either of the two preceding AGMs shall retire.
+Beyond these requirements and in accordance with the AIC Code, the Board has agreed a policy whereby all Directors will seek annual reelection at the Company's AGM.

 Directors are not appointed for specified terms, but the Board would not normally expect Directors to serve for more than nine years.
 However, in exceptional circumstances, mindful of the prevailing balance of skills and experience on the Board, it may be considered appropriate for one or more Directors to extend their tenure by a further three-year period.
 Due to the recent Board refreshment exercise, the average length of service for those Directors seeking re-election at the AGM is relatively low.
-The Board therefore feels that it is appropriate for the Chairman, who has served as a Director for more than nine years, to be re-elected in order to provide an appropriate level of continuity.

 The Board has carefully considered the position of each of the Directors and, following the annual Board evaluation, all of the Directors continue to be effective and to display an undiminished enthusiasm and commitment to the role.
-The Board therefore believes that it is in the best interests of shareholders that each of the Directors is re-elected at the forthcoming AGM.
+The Board therefore believes that it is in the best interests of shareholders that each of the following Directors is re-elected at the forthcoming AGM.
 The specific reasons for the re-election of each Director are set out below:

-- Arthur Copple: Arthur possesses extensive knowledge of the investment trust industry based on a long career working in various executive roles.
-He continues to be heavily involved in the industry and is therefore able to provide valuable and up-to-date insight, particularly in advising on how Temple Bar's actions might be perceived externally.
-Arthur is an effective Chairman and leads the decision-making process in an inclusive manner. - Lesley Sherratt: Lesley has detailed knowledge of the investment trust sector, having run a large fund of investment trusts for ten years as part of her long career in fund management.
-Her recent academic work in ethics in finance and the fiduciary responsibility of Boards with regard to ESG issues has been instrumental in driving Board discussion and subsequent engagement with stakeholders. - Richard Wyatt: Richard typically adopts a 'big picture' approach to Board discussion and decision making.
+- Lesley Sherratt: Lesley has detailed knowledge of the investment trust sector, having run a large fund of investment trusts for ten years as part of her long career in fund management.
+Her academic work on ethics in finance and the fiduciary responsibility of Boards with regard to ESG issues continues to be instrumental in driving Board discussion and subsequent engagement with stakeholders. - Richard Wyatt: Richard typically adopts a 'big picture' approach to Board discussion and decision making.
 He is well reasoned, knowledgeable and possesses a good understanding of the impact of current events.
-In certain contexts, Richard's ability to approach issues from a unique perspective provides important balance to Board discussion. - Shefaly Yogendra: Shefaly has huge experience of governance and risk, an increasingly important attribute in the Board's risk management and decision-making process.
+In certain contexts, Richard's ability to approach issues from a unique perspective provides important balance to Board discussion. - Shefaly Yogendra: Shefaly has extensive experience of governance and risk, an increasingly important attribute in the Board's risk management and decision-making process.
 This particular skillset contributes significantly to Board balance and discussion.